Court docs: Slain Bradley officer pleaded for life, was shot by own gun - NewsBreak

 Rittmanic was then disarmed by the pair and began pleading for her life, already shot once, prosecutors allege.

-She was then allegelly shot by Sullivan twice with her service weapon, court documents state.
+She was then allegedly shot by Sullivan twice with her service weapon, court documents state.

 Sullivan is awaiting extradition from Indiana.
 Both of them had their bond revoked.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.